pydoit/doit/doc/index.rst

   Congratulations!
 Your tool follows the KISS principle very closely.
 I always wondered why build tools had to be that complicated. - `Elena <http://schettino72.wordpress.com/2008/04/14/doit-a-build-tool-tale/#comment-514>`_

-  Let me start by saying I'm really lovin doit, at first the interface seemed verbose but quickly changed my mind when I started using it and realised the flexibility.
+  Let me start by saying I'm really lovin doit, at first the interface seemed verbose but quickly changed my mind when I started using it and realized the flexibility.
 Many thanks for the great software! - `Michael Gliwinski <https://groups.google.com/d/msg/python-doit/7cD2RiBhB9c/FzrAWkVhEgUJ>`_

   I love all the traditional unix power tools, like cron, make, perl, ..., I also like new comprehensive configuration management tools like CFEngine and Puppet.
 But I find doit to be so versatile and so productive. - `Charlie Guo <https://groups.google.com/d/msg/python-doit/JXElpPfcmmM/znvBT0OFhMYJ>`_